karam94/React-Redux-Cheatsheet/README.md

 - Conditionals: If Rendering
 - Conditionals: Ternary If Rendering
 - Loops: Map a list of elements
-- React Router
-	- Routing
+- React Router: Routing
-	- Routing with Parameters
+- React Router: Routing with Parameters
 - Lifecycle Methods
 - HTTP Requests
 - Snapshot Testing
-- Redux
-	- Types
+- Redux: Types
-	- Reducers
+- Redux: Reducers
-	- Actions
+- Redux: Actions

 ## Functional Component
 Functional Components are best used in components that do not require a constructor/local state or the use of lifecycle methods.